Borussia Dortmund fans filled with optimism despite missing out on Bundesliga title | DW | 18.05.2019

 There wasn't a single moment of silence in that away end.
 "No matter what happens, we'll sing for you until we die!" they chanted after the stadium screens had indicated another Bayern Munich goal.
 It certainly felt like the sense of thankfulness projected by Adam and Ofer before the game was shared by the 5,000 traveling supporters.

 After the game, the Borussia Dortmund players stood in front of their fans, cheering for them, appreciating their support.
-The supporters in the away stand returned the favor with chanting that went on for about 20 straight minutes.
-No one moved from their seat, giving departing Christian Pulisic and former captain Marcel Schmelzer a special reception.
+The supporters in the away stand returned the favor with chanting that went on for about 20 minutes.
+No one left their seat, giving departing Christian Pulisic and former captain Marcel Schmelzer a special reception.

 Despite not winning the league, it's this sort of optimism that Borussia Dortmund will be happy to take with them into next season.